qodesmith/vite-vercel-example/README.md

 ## Serverless Functions - `import` vs `require`

-When deploying a Vite app on Vercel and utilizing the `/api` directory for a back end with Serverless Functions, modules need to be imported via `require`, not `import`.
-You can still import types.
+When deploying a Vite app on Vercel and utilizing the `/api` directory for a back end with Serverless Functions, _Node_ modules need to be imported via `require`, not `import`.
+The `import` syntax works for types and _local_ modules.
 See [this answer](https://github.com/vercel/community/discussions/893#discussioncomment-3756470) (and conversation) in Vercel's community discussions.

 ## Non-Endpoint Files In `/api`